Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

   versions.

 - `pp311-pypy311_pp73-manylinux_2_34_x86_64` designates a wheel built
-  for PyPy3.11 (`pp311`) versions using `pypy311_pp73` ABI on the same platform.
+  for PyPy 3.11 (`pp311`) versions using `pypy311_pp73` ABI on the same platform.
 Wheels like these can be used for Python implementations that do not support the stable ABI, such as PyPy or freethreading CPython versions.

 - `py3-none-any` designates a wheel compatible with any Python 3.x version, on any platform.
-It means a pure Python wheel, and it can be provided as a fallback when there is no other wheel compatible with the user's system.
+It means a pure Python wheel, hence for pure Python packages this is the only wheel needed.
+It can also be provided for packages with optional extension modules, as a fallback when there is no other wheel compatible  with the user's system.

 You can find some unorthodox uses too, such as: